haddocking/haddocking.github.io/software/haddock3/README.md

 # Compile the book

-This manual is ment to be compiled by `mdbook`.
+This manual is meant to be compiled by `mdbook`.

 To generate it, mdbook must be installed (see [how to install mdbook](https://rust-lang.github.io/mdBook/index.html)).